-NordVPN’s rollout of the WireGuard-based NordLynx has been somewhat transformative, and has really upped connection speeds across the board.
-This looks like it’ll soon become the norm, with many large providers either adopting WireGuard (Surfshark, CyberGhost) or developing their own alternatives (ExpressVPN’s LightWay, Hotspot Shield’s Catapult Hydra).
+While it’s now old news, NordVPN’s rollout of the WireGuard-based NordLynx is still momentous, and has really upped connection speeds across the board.
+This looks like it’ll soon become the norm, with many large providers either adopting WireGuard (Surfshark, CyberGhost) or developing their own alternatives (ExpressVPN’s Lightway, Hotspot Shield’s Catapult Hydra).

 NordVPN on paper